-Enter your organization Location of System Backups here.
+VAM is located in one VAEC AWS GovCloud High regions with two Availability Zones.

 SYSTEM INTERCONNECTIONS

 The VAEC system is VA’s enterprise cloud-based provider for applications hosted in AWS clouds.
 The VAEC utilizes internal system interconnections with:

 • VA AD Service: Identification, Authentication, and Authorization services for application servers and the cloud infrastructure